DubiousCactus/minigauss/README.md

 ```

-To fit a prior onto training data, several optimization algorithms can be implemented.
-For now,
+To fit a prior onto training data -- that is find the hyperparameters that maximal the marginal log likelihood --
-gradient ascent is available.
+several optimization algorithms can be implemented.
+For now, only gradient ascent is available.

 ## Installation